Code-Institute-Submissions/portfolio-13/README.md

 Other features for the future would be private galleries for viewing and ordering various services and payment zones for contractual works.

+When I completed my website for assesment I was constantly thinking of ways to improve what I have I then remembered to add a favicon using my RNC Media logo and think small touches like this make all the difference to how much more professional a website looks.

 ### Technologies Used.